Admission for the PhD

 - Students who have completed their MA studies in the thesis track from a CHE recognized academic institution with a minimum grade of 85 on their thesis and a minimum grade average of 85 in their MA studies may apply for PhD studies.
 In recent years, terms of acceptance have required higher grades.

-- Candidates will submit the following to the department research students committee, through the students office:
+- Applicants will submit the following documents to the email address: email@example.com

 a.
 BA and MA transcripts.